-It’s simple, the toilet is only meant to flush the three P’s—pee, poop and paper.
+The toilet is only meant to flush the three P’s—pee, poop and (toilet) paper.
 Human waste and toilet paper should be the only thing going down the toilet.
 Unfortunately, over the years, people have turned the toilet into a trash can.
 From medications and sanitary products to deceased pet fish and cigarette butts, if it fits, people flush it.

-Below is a list of items that people commonly flush that should not be going down the toilet:
+Below is a list of items that people commonly flush that should not be going down the toilet.
 Sanitary Products, Paper Towels, Diapers, Baby Wipes and Facial Tissues—are made of materials that don’t break down and can cause all pipes to clog.
 The trash is the place for these items.